Functional Digestive Health Testing

 To find out if you have poor stomach acid, there are a variety of simple home tests you may try.
 The first 2 strategies are easy to do and don’t cost you anything and can give you a lot of helpful information on how well your body is producing stomach acid.

-The 3rd test requires the purchase of an inexpensive supplement as you trial it out to see if it improves your digestive health.
+The 3rd test requires the purchase of an inexpensive supplement as you try it out to see if it improves your digestive health.
 I would recommend starting with the first 2 strategies and if you are seeing signs of poor stomach acid production then do the Betaine HCL test and see if it improves things.
 Let’s take a look at these.

 Steak Test